theo-code33/airtable-connect/README.md

 - Connection to Airtable

     ```javascript
+    // If you create a .env file, you can use the following code to connect to Airtable
     import { AirtableConnect } from '@theo-dev/airtable-connect'

+    const { AirtableData } = AirtableConnect

+    const tableInstance = new AirtableData('Table Name', 'View Name (optional if you want to use the default view)')
+    ```

+    ```javascript
+    // If you don't create a .env file, you can use the following code to connect to Airtable
+    import { AirtableConnect } from '@theo-dev/airtable-connect'

     const { AirtableConfig, AirtableData } = AirtableConnect

     AirtableConfig.getBase('API Key', 'Base ID')

-    const { AirtableData } = airtableConnect

-    const example = new AirtableData('Table Name', 'View Name (optional if you want to use the default view)')
+    const tableInstance = new AirtableData('Table Name', 'View Name (optional if you want to use the default view)')

     ```